Regulatory Framework

 Investment Treatment and Protection

-As regulated in the 2020 Investment Law, in terms of policies on investment, the State provides equal treatment before the law to all investors from all economic sectors, and as between domestic and foreign investment.
-The State recognizes and protects the ownership of assets, invested capital and revenue and other lawful rights and interests of investors.
-The State also guarantees to open the investment market in compliance with schedules committed in international treaties to which Vietnam is a member.
+As detailed in its investment laws, Vietnam provides equal treatment before the law to all investors from all economic sectors, and as between domestic and foreign investment.
+The Government recognizes and protects the ownership of assets, invested capital and revenue and other lawful rights and interests of investors.
+The Government also guarantees to open the investment market in compliance with schedules committed in international treaties to which Vietnam is a member.

 As part of its accession to the WTO, Vietnam ratified TRIMs.
-In order to comply with TRIMs requirements, the Investment Law specified that the State will not impose any of the following requirements on foreign investors:
+In order to comply with TRIMs requirements, the investment laws specify that the State will not impose any of the following requirements on foreign investors:

 • Priority purchase of domestic goods or services;